jbakse/site_builder/content/comp_form/pixels/index.md

 ## Advanced Topics

+### The Canvas + Pixel Density
+When accessing the pixel data of the canvas itself, you need to consider the pixel density p5 is using.
+By default p5 will create a 2x resolution canvas when running on a high-dpi (retina) display.
+You can call `pixelDensity(1)` to disable this feature.
+If you don't, you'll need to take into account the density when calculating a position in the `pixels[]` array.

+The examples on this page work with the pixels of images instead of the canvas to avoid this issue altogether.

 ### Performance

 The built-in p5 `someImage.get(x, y)` function gets the RGBA values of a pixel in an image.
 As noted in the [reference](https://p5js.org/reference/#/p5/get), the get call is slower than accessing the values in the `someImage.pixels[]` array directly.
 In fact, `get()` can be 1000s of times slower.
 Under the hood, `get()` reads the colors of every pixel in the image before returning the value you request.